 Looking to find a set of images, their source, or do a reverse image search?
 Then this is the guide for you.

 Since the Google Image API has been discontinued, companies and developers have found it difficult to get the image data they need for their projects.

 In this guide, we’re going to walk you through the best Google Image Search APIs and proxy solutions that offer you the ability to access Google’s Image Search for your projects.

 We’ve reviewed a wide range of options, from the fully featured and expensive Google Images APIs, to the more barebones but extremely affordable proxy solutions that allow you to build your own customized Google Image API at a fraction of the cost.

-To help you make an informed decision, this guide reviews the best options for Google image search APIs and proxies that can help you find and filter images to meet everyone’s Image search requirements and budget.
+To help you make an informed decision, this guide reviews the best options for Google image APIs and proxies that can help you find and filter images to meet everyone’s image search requirements and budget.